cadburry6969/mechanicjob/README.md

 # cc_mechanicjob
 - Created by me on behalf of Creative Central
-- Commands only , no Menu
+- Commands only , No Portable menu [F6]

 # General Commands
 - /tow - Tow any vehicle [3 tow vehicles]